Tuatara-VFX/TFlow/README.md

 <summary><strong>Baking</strong></summary>

 - Open the tool `Window > Tuatara > TFlow` or right click on your flipbook `Tuatara > Open TFlow`.
-- Drop your flipbook in and fill in the size
+- Drop your flipbook in the texture field and fill in the size
 - Check *Loop* if your sequence is supposed to loop

 > 💡 The column and row count will be filled automatically if the size is included in the file name like "*COLUMSxROWS*".